 DON’T PLAY THE GAME, CHANGE THE GAME.

-But on your way to success you will also have to follow a few rules.
-Maybe you should not only apply those rules to your music career, but to your entire life:
+But on your way to success you will also have to follow a few rules of course.
+Maybe you should not only apply those rules and recommendations to your music career, but to your entire life:

 - Have passion and stay positive.